marcusjensen15/capstone-personal-site-blog/README.md

 - admin.js will be able to create, edit, read, and delete blog posts.
 We will have a custom route and perhaps a sign in so everyone doesn't have access to this.
 - codingblog.js will only be able to read blog posts.
+- admin.js will be able to post updates to state, codingblog will be pulling them down.
+As I begin the project of building a ruby API, this will replace state.